atom/github/docs/rfcs/000-template.md

 - Can this functionality be introduced in multiple, distinct, self-contained pull requests?
 - A specification for when the feature is considered "done."

+## Blog post feature blurb draft

+- When this feature is shipped, what would we like to say or show in our Atom release blog post (example: http://blog.atom.io/2018/07/31/atom-1-29.html)
+- Feel free to drop ideas and gifs here during development
+- Once development is complete, write a blurb draft for the release coordinator to copy/paste into the Atom release blog